khalid-el-masnaoui/PHP-Notes/Tools/testing/README.md

 2. **Granularity**: They target specific units of code, allowing for fine-grained testing of functionality.
 3. **Speed**: Unit tests are fast to execute since they do not rely on external resources or interactions

+**Advantages**

+- **Early Bug Detection:** PHP unit testing identifies bugs, flaws, or missing parts early in the development cycle.
+- **Improved Code Quality:** By considering various inputs, outputs, and error conditions, developers are guided to write better code.
+- **Cost Efficiency:** Detecting bugs during or before development is less expensive than post-release issues.
+- **Enhanced Code Structure:** The necessity for PHP unit testing examples forces developers to structure their code more effectively.
+- **Ease of Maintenance:** In large projects, unit testing in PHP simplifies tracing the exact location of faults or failures.
+- **Documentation:** Tests serve as documentation, showcasing expected uses and outcomes of code sections, which is beneficial for new developers.

 ### Component Tests

 Component tests, also known as module tests, sit between unit tests and integration tests in terms of scope.
 While unit tests focus on individual units of code, component tests validate the interactions and integration between multiple units or components within a module or subsystem.